Printable Cricut Cut Setting Chart

 This chart fixes that.

-It is the cut settings I reach for every time: the blade, the Design Space setting, and the pressure for the materials we cut most, from cardstock and vinyl to our crepe paper and felt.
+It is the cut settings we reach for every time: the blade, the Design Space setting, and the pressure for the materials we cut most, from cardstock and vinyl to our crepe paper and felt.
 No more guessing.
 No more wasted paper.

 We keep it current, too.
 This version is set for Cricut Design Space v9.72.